SyncholisticMG/gh/chapter2/workspace.md

 Let’s us use an example of resolving a greater spiritual contract in this lifetime by contemplating to walk out of a disfunctional relationship.
 The thought of it makes you feel elated.
 Your precognitive workforce gives you a preview what could happen if you did choose the experience without having to actually do it yet.
-It is possible to have a parallel set of experiences where two parallel simultaneous existing yous have a thesf catalyst choices.
+It's possible to have a parallel set of experiences where two parallel simultaneous existing yous have a thesf catalyst choices.
 The simultaneously existing *I am* chooses to walk out but you don’t or the other way round, it makes no difference.
-There is an infinite amount of reasons why parallel cross overs can happen.
+There's an infinite amount of reasons why parallel cross overs can happen.
 Either way it brings the old karmic journey to zero balance and creates a new one.
 Why?
 Because of the law of entanglement.
 And also,